 Graduate students can spend a summer in Buenos Aires.

 Priority for acceptance is given to final year master’s students and DML students.
-The program is also open to master’s and doctoral students enrolled in accredited universities who wish to enroll in the non-degree graduate option for one summer.
+The program is also open to master’s and doctoral students in Spanish enrolled in accredited universities who wish to enroll in the non-degree graduate option for one summer.

 This program comprises three graduate courses for a total of three units (or nine semester hours) of credit.
 The academic credits earned are Middlebury units and not transfer credits, so that students who participate are still able to transfer credit from up to three other courses from non-Middlebury graduate institutions toward their MA or DML degrees (with prior approval).